“St Louis is a city filled with wonder, history, excitement, and fun!

 Riverboat cruises in St. Louis date back to 1964.
 During the construction of The Gateway Arch, so many city blocks around the construction site were barricaded off, and curious onlookers couldn’t get a glance at the construction’s progress.
 Seeing an opportunity, Gateway Arch Riverboats began offering cruises that allowed passengers a chance to see the progress from the vantage point and safety of the Mighty Mississippi.

-Today Gateway Arch Riverboats offers you a relaxing cruise on the Mighty Mississippi upon a Paddle-wheel boat.
+Today Gateway Arch Riverboats offers you a relaxing cruise on the Mighty Mississippi in a Paddle-wheel boat.
 The Gateway Arch Riverboats offers several cruise options.
 A one-hour narrated tour, specialty cruises, night cruises, dinner cruises, and even a haunted cruise.

 Families will totally enjoy the one-hour narrated cruise.
 A cruise travels down the Mississippi, past the Gateway Arch, and under several bridges, all while being narrated by the captain.

 The last time we were in St Louis, it was raining, but that did not stop us from enjoying a riverboat cruise.

 Cost: Gateway Arch Riverboat Cruise tickets cost between $22 and $55.
 Tickets can be purchased in combination with your Gateway Arch tickets or separately.

 Hours of operation: cruise times vary